 Empathy: What It Is, Why It Matters, and How You Can Improve

-Empathy is a word that is used often by many people.
-It's commonly known that empathy is a good thing to have, but it isn't always a priority in people's lives.
+Many people use the word empathy often.
+While it's commonly known that empathy is a good thing, it isn't always a priority in people's lives.

-Other groups of people that might struggle understanding other people's emotions are those who are on the Autism Spectrum.
+Other groups of people who might struggle to understand other people's emotions are those on the Autism Spectrum.
 However, many people feel that people on the Autism Spectrum are still capable of relating to other people's emotions, although perhaps not in the traditional way.

-While a large majority of the population is capable of empathy, sometimes the practice of it is limited.
+While the vast majority of the population is capable of empathy, its practice is sometimes limited.
 But what is empathy, and why is it important?

 Let's dive in.